-When I confronted my daughter, I had no idea how drastically our lives would change.
+When I confronted my daughter about her anorexia, I had no idea how drastically our lives would change.
 I naively assumed that I would talk to her, we would go to the pediatrician, and therapist and after some time, several months perhaps, the anorexia would go away.
 She would still play lacrosse, we would still go on our annual family vacation, and summer camp would remain as planned.

 Facing the Truth

 Initially, my husband felt I was overreacting.
 But, I had watched our daughter for weeks: lunch was a snack-sized bag of cereal and Propel; her sweatpants were baggy and she was very careful and deliberate about her dinner.
 Ironically, her breakfasts never changed: a chocolate-fudge Pop Tart and a glass of milk.
 This gave me some comfort at first, but after researching anorexia, I found too many similarities.

 I told her that I knew something was wrong one evening after she finished her shower.
 After an awkward silence, I finally confronted her anorexia and said, “I think that you have an eating disorder.”
 She became defensive and told me I was crazy.
 I told her that I was not an expert, but that her pediatrician was.
 We would be seeing her tomorrow.